 What are the benefits?

 For example, anyone who knows me personally knows that I am not a morning person.
 Urgh, morning people make me sick.
-Anyway, because it takes my brain a while to fire up in the morning I prefer to do my writing in the afternoon, which works out perfectly as that’s when Little J takes his nap.
+Anyway, because it takes my brain a while to fire up in the morning, I prefer to do my Blogging in the afternoon, which works out perfectly as that’s when Little J takes his nap.
 Win-win.

-Then in the evenings, I’m able to work away to my heart’s content and weekends when Daz is home I can even pop out for a few hours if I wanted to.
+Then in the evenings, I’m able to work away to my heart’s content, and at weekends when Daz is home, I can even pop out for a few hours if I want to.
 The only limit I have is Wi-Fi.
 And how creative my mind is that day.

-But flexible working is not just about productivity, it will give you a better work/life balance and increase morale and job satisfaction.
-Meaning that employees are more likely to remain dedicated to the company.
+But flexible working is not just about productivity.
+It will give you a better work/life balance and increase morale and job satisfaction, which means that employees are more likely to remain dedicated to the company.

 And what about the people who have dependents, such as elderly parents?
 Having the option to work from home means that they can continue with their career and also be able to give their dependents the care that they need.

 And probably the one that I can relate to most is how brilliant it can be for us mums.
-As much as we want to stay at home and play with our babies and share all those beautiful moments we still want to use our brains.
-And with the option of flexible working, we can have the option to do both.
+As much as we want to stay at home and play with our babies and share all those beautiful moments, we still want to use our brains.
+And with the option of flexible working, we can have the opportunity to do both.

 Does Flexible Working actually work though?

-If you’re sat there thinking, ‘well, that’s great for parents and whoever but you can’t run a whole company like that’.
+If you’re sitting there thinking, ‘well, that’s great for parents and whoever, but you can’t run a whole company like that’.
 Well, think again.
 Flexible working isn’t just for the mums and dads out there.
-There is a company called Font Bundles and they’re proof that flexible working works.
+There is a company called Font Bundles, and they’re proof that flexible working works.

-Font Bundles was started by 3 friends (Alex France, Geoff Ballington and Andy Croft) on a shoestring budget with a range of skills and experience.
+Font Bundles was started by three friends (Alex France, Geoff Ballington and Andy Croft) on a shoestring budget with a range of skills and experience.